milessabin/export-hook/README.md

   // Type class defns ...
 }

-object Tc extends TcDerived {
+object Tc extends TcLowPriority {
   // Instances which should be higher priority than derived
   // or subclass instances should be defined here ...
 }